webman-php/webman-manual/resource/doc/en/log.md

 ];
 ```

-Usage of the `log2` channel is as follows:
+To use the `log2` channel, you can do as follows:
 ```php
 <?php
 namespace app\controller;